 While learning Korean you might have heard about something called Hanja, but never actually seen it.
+Or perhaps you have heard of Sino-Korean vocabulary or Hanjaoe.
 So you might be wondering what Hanja are.
 And perhaps you might wonder why quite a few influential Korean language bloggers are adamant in convincing you to learn Hanja, the Chinese characters in Korean.
 In this article we will answer these two questions: “What Are Hanja” and “Why learn Hanja”.

 What Are Hanja